itIsKappa/utils/frmtrnm/README.md

 ## Options
 * `-d`, `--delimiter=`\
-  This accepts a string as the new delimiter.
+  This accepts a string as the new delimiter[^Delimiter].
 If unspecified, the default is a hyphen.

 * `-s`, `--show`\
   Prints the set of bad characters to `stdout`.
 Further execution will be